inityun/CN-VScode-Docs/md/扩展/范例-word-count.md

 The  [`onLanguage:${language}`](/md/扩展API/激活事件.md#activationeventsonlanguage) event takes the language id, in this case "markdown", and will be raised whenever a file of that language is opened.

-Run the extension by either doing a window reload `kbstyle(Ctrl+R)` or with `kb(workbench.action.debug.start)` and then start editing a Markdown file.
+Run the extension by either doing a window reload `Ctrl+R` or with `kb(workbench.action.debug.start)` and then start editing a Markdown file.
 You should now should have a live updating Word Count.

 ![Word Count Updating on Events](images/example-word-count/wordcountevent2.gif)